ps-jessejjohnson/dotfiles/README.md

 ```

+Silen Installation will not configure iTerm and will not install VSCode (Insiders) Extensions.

 ## Updating ZSH Plugins and Theme

 I decided to clone repos for plugins (auto-suggestions and syntax-highlighting) and theme (powerlevel9k) explicitly.
 You can hook up the [update script](./update_zsh_plugins_and_theme.sh) into your `.zshrc` or invoke it manually to ensure using latest versions.